Abjad/presentations/acm2015codegeneration/outline.md

 Code generation and domain-specific knowledge govern the collection system at traversal-time.

+Traversal is not informed by music notation, but the collection rules are and the resulting lexical ordering of format contributions is.

 - Input is a score tree - an Abjad data structure.
 - Output is a string in a subset of LilyPond syntax.
 - Formatting involves mapping the input into the output.